gjulianm/prometheus-wan-monitor/README.md

 This is a simple Python application that takes measurements of your Internet collection and exposes them in Prometheus format.

 The use is simple: install this with `pip install git+https://github.com/gjulianm/prometheus-wan-exporter.git` and run it with the command `prometheus-wan-exporter`.
 Then, you can add it to your Prometheus scraping configuration.
 By default it listens on port 26543, but it can be changed with the `--port` CLI argument.
+There are other settings you can change, run `prometheus-wan-exporter --help` to see the available options.

 ## Speed test